romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A developer is troubleshooting a failing CodeQL code scanning workflow in their GitHub repository.
+Q: A developer is troubleshooting a failing CodeQL code scanning workflow in their GitHub repository.
 Which approach is most effective for resolving issues related to a custom configuration?
 <details><summary>Show the answer</summary><p>

 - **Modify the CodeQL workflow file to reference a corrected or updated CodeQL configuration file that addresses the identified issues**